Spyderisk/domain-csv2doc/README.md

 By default, the tool will overwrite any DomainModelDocumentation folder present in the target directory.
-To avoid this, and only overwrite generated patterns, edit the following lines in configuration.txt, leaving no spaces or empty lines.
+To avoid this, and only overwrite generated patterns, edit the following lines in config.ini, leaving no spaces or empty lines.

 - [n, no, f, false] indicate that any previous folder will be updated.
 - [y, yes, t, true] indicate that any previous folder will be deleted and refreshed.